WPP-Public/Potato-ACE/src/ace/components/toast/README.md

 ### Dispatched events

-The following events are dispatched on `window` by Toast.
+The following events are dispatched to `window` by Toast.

 #### Ready